-Step 1: Remove all components that are easily detachable.
+Step 1: Remove all easily detachable components.
 Unplug your mouse and any cables, and remove any flash drives and DVDs.
 Leave your laptop bare.

-Step 1: If you haven’t already, remove your battery.
-This can be achieved by pressing a switch or button on the underside of your laptop.
+Step 1: If you haven’t already, and your laptop allows it, remove the battery.
+Battery removal is typically accomplished by pressing a switch or button on the underside of your computer.

-Step 2: If you’re concerned about liquid leaking through the whole system to components like your memory and storage drive, you can remove those too.
-In some laptops you’ll find panels that allow for their removal on the underside.
-In most cases you’ll need to use a Phillips screwdriver to remove them.
-With the memory, press the side clips to eject each stick.
-With the solid state drive or hard drive, you’ll likely need to undo more screws to free it from the frame.
-Be sure to carefully detach it from the power and data connection ports or cables.
+Step 2: If you’re concerned about liquid leaking through to the entire system — to components like your memory and storage drive — you can remove those, too.
+On some laptops, you’ll find panels that allow for their removal on the underside.
+However, in most cases, you must use a Phillips or Torx screwdriver to remove them.
+For the memory, press the side clips to eject each stick.
+With the solid-state drive or hard drive, you likely must undo more screws to free it from the frame.
+Be sure to detach it from the power and data connection ports or cables with care.

 Step 3: Examine each component you’ve removed to check for any sign of wetness or corrosion.
-Any wet parts should be dried, but if the liquid is anything other than water, you’ll want to wipe it off (you can use a cotton swab) with 99 percent isopropyl alcohol — this will dissolve gunk without causing damage and evaporate without leaving residue.
+Any wet parts should be dried, but if the liquid is anything other than water, wipe it off using a clean toothbrush dipped in 99% isopropyl alcohol — this will dissolve gunk without causing liquid damage and evaporate without leaving a sticky residue.

-Step 4: Once you’re done, you’ll want to leave everything alone to air-dry for two to three days in a warm, dry area.
-Remember that a fan will hasten the drying process.
+Step 4: Once everything is clean and examined, and you’re sure you’ve brushed away any signs of corrosion, leave everything alone to air-dry for two to three days in a warm, dry area.
+A fan will hasten the drying process.
 Do not use a hair dryer, as this could cause static problems.
 Once you’ve picked your machine apart and given the components time to dry, you can follow the instructions in reverse to put your laptop back together and see if it works.

-Hopefully, all will be well, but if not you’ll want to take it to a repair center.
+Hopefully, all will be well, but if not, take it to a repair center.

 - Newegg wants your old GPU — here’s how much you could get